 Impacts and Mitigation

-The specific location of each compliance measure, if any, would be determined during the implementation of the specific measures and not during the development and adoption of Biological Objectives.
-In general, the activities that would take place in order to achieve or maintain compliance with Biological Objectives would be similar in nature to current compliance activities that are already occurring throughout the San Diego Region.
-Compliance with Biological Objectives would not foreseeably:
+The specific location of each compliance measure, if any, would be determined during the implementation of the specific measures and not during the development and adoption of the Stream Biological Objective.
+In general, the activities that would take place in order to achieve or maintain compliance with the Stream Biological Objective would be similar in nature to current compliance activities that are already occurring throughout the San Diego Region.
+Compliance with the Stream Biological Objective would not foreseeably:

 Cause a substantial reduction of the overall habitat of a wildlife species.